I’M NO GOOD, & EVERYONE KNOWS IT

-Es: “I feel bad & really scared they won’t like me since I spoke up”
+Es: “I feel bad & really scared they won’t like me since I said ‘No’”

-• can prevent us from admitting to any flaws, for fear of abandonment & because of feeling shame, OR
+• Ironically, it prevents us from admitting to any normal, human imperfections, from shame & for fear of abandonment, OR

-In either case, what’s underneath is an unspoken Toxic Lie which is tacked on to legitimate responsibility, categorically stating:
+In either case, what’s underneath is an unspoken Toxic Lie tacked on to legitimate responsibility, categorically stating that:

-“Yes, I did forget to sent the letter out today, & therefore I’m bad”
+“Yes, I did forget to sent the letter out today, so therefore I’m irresponsible”

-“Yes, I went to the show without asking you, so therefore I’m bad”
+“Yes, I went to the show without inviting you, so therefore I’m selfish”

-“No, I haven’t ‘grown’ perfectly or as fast as I should & therefore I’m bad”….
+“No, I haven’t ‘grown’ perfectly or as fast as I should, so therefore I’m unfixable”